fuks-kit/doorman/README.md

 4. Go to `Service accounts`
 5. Click on `Generate new private key`
 6. Place the downloaded JSON file under `server/firebase-credentials.json`

+### TLS Certificates

+The Doorman system uses TLS certificates to secure the gRPC connection between the Doorman and the Fuks App.
+To generate new certificates follow the instructions:

+1. Update parameters in `certificate/Makefile`
+2. Run `make` in `certificate/`
+3. Update copy the contents of `certificate/doorman-cert.pem` to `fuks_app/lib/services/doorman_cert.dart`
+4. (Update common name in `fuks_app/lib/services/doorman.dart`)

 ## Create a new release